claudiobonfati/linkedin-redesign-app/README.md

 You can send how many PR's you want, I'll be glad to analyse and accept them!

-Connect with me at the real [LinkedIn](https://www.linkedin.com/in/claudiobonfati/)
+Connect with me at the real [LinkedIn](https://www.linkedin.com/in/claudiobonfati).

 Thank you!

 ## Authors

-* **Claudio Bonfati** - *The one who coded it* - [LinkedIn Profile](https://www.linkedin.com/in/claudiobonfati/)
+* **Claudio Bonfati** - *The one who coded it* - [LinkedIn Profile](https://www.linkedin.com/in/claudiobonfati)

 * **Gregoire Vella** - *The one who designed it* - [LinkedIn Profile](https://www.linkedin.com/in/gregoirevella/)

 ## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/)
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

-The design may also have its own copyright details
+The design may also have its own copyright details.